alireza-ebadi/nba_player_shooting_comparison/README.md

 # nba_player_shooting_comparison

 ## This project is developed to collect data from [NBA database](stats.nba.com) and compare shooting performance of multiple NBA players.

-It classifies the shots into: 1.
-3-point shots beyond the arc
+It classifies the shots into:
+1. 3-point shots beyond the arc
 2. 3-point corner shots
 3. 2-points shots in the paint
 4. 2-points shots outside the paint
 and plots the shot charts on an NBA court colored by the respected official team colors.
+A sample plots is provided below (there are more in the [notebook](nba_player_shooting_comparison.ipynb))

 ![Sample](Curry_v_Harden.png?raw=true)